-an individual has received an exposure in error, when no exposure of any kind was intended7 although the exposure of an individual was intended, the exposure they received was significantly greater or different to that intended.
-For example, in the dose received, the modality or technique carried out, anatomy, radiopharmaceutical or timing of exposure.
-These can happen for many reasons including procedural, systematic or human error7
+an individual has received an exposure in error, when no exposure of any kind was intended8 although the exposure of an individual was intended, the exposure they received was significantly greater or different to that intended8.
+For example, in the dose received, there may have been an error in either the modality or technique, patient anatomy exposed, radiopharmaceutical prescribed or administered, timing of exposure or the functionality of the equipment.
+An unintended exposure may also happen as a result of non-diagnostic images where the patient needs to be recalled for repeat imaging, whether caused by procedural, systematic or human error8.